Fogaroli/BookWormDen/documentation/Project_Steps.md

 - Add an option to mark a feedback abusive, ir multiple reports are received, feedback is marked as private and notification sent to the owner.
 - Improve rating on book search to use half start grading
 - Order names on the club members list.

+## Known Issues

+- If a book is added to a reading club that a user is member, from the reading club the user have access a link to the book, but the user can't open the page because the book is not found in its reading list.